victorpoluceno/xwing/README.rst

 TODO
 ----

-	- Implement server to proxy heartbeat.
+	- Improve README using tcpmux format
 	- Implement server tests of heartbeating and reconnecting.
 	- Implement tests for the proxy to proxy feature.
 	- Change names to sender/receiver.